Skip to main content

 6 mentions Positive Neutral Negative

-The humor in the game is largely derived from its wacky ragdoll physics, which players find hilarious, especially when used against enemies or in absurd scenarios like using zombies as weapons.
-However, the comedic effect diminishes when players experience ragdoll physics themselves.
-Overall, the game's quirky presentation and questionable text also contribute to its comedic charm.
+The humor in the game is primarily derived from its wacky ragdoll physics, which players find hilarious, especially when used against enemies or in absurd scenarios like using zombies as weapons.
+However, some players note that the humor can be less enjoyable when it affects their own character.
+Overall, the game's quirky presentation and questionable text add to its comedic charm.

 • “The ragdoll system in particular is incredibly funny.”